rladies-nlp/meeting-agendas/README.md

 * Monday, August 13th
 * Monday, September 17th

+All sessions will take place from 5:45pm to 7:30pm unless otherwise noted.
 These dates are subject to change.
 More dates will be added as they become available.

 ## Meeting format